apalm112/portfolio/README.md

 App live on Heroku: https://portfolio-301d3.herokuapp.com/

 TODO's:
-    -- Fix the CSS for the header <h1>
+    -- Debug the CSS for the header <h1>
-    -- get the .get() call & Handlebars template to append the repo info to the DOM.
+    -- Debug repo data is not being removed from the DOM, multiple projects tab clicks will append just as many repos to the DOM.
+    -- Debug About Section not being hidden on home page -- Debug About Section not displaying properly when About tab is clicked